-Students in 6th to 8th grade are brought together from each of our lower schools to join our Martindale-Brightwood campus, where many of them started their Oaks journey in Pre-Kindergarten.
+Students in 6th to 8th grade are brought together from each of our lower schools to join our Martindale-Brightwood campus, where many of them start their Oaks journey in Pre-Kindergarten.

 We strive to create an atmosphere that encourages healthy relationships with ideas, one another, the world, and authority as we prepare students academically, socially, and spiritually for high school.
 Students entering Middle School encounter new academic, subjects like Logic and Spanish, as well as new social activities through the house system.
 They are also introduced to 4 new habits that will play an important role in their journey to spiritual maturity and adulthood.

 The study of the humanities combines many subject areas at The Oaks Academy, including history, literature, art and music appreciation, geography and Biblical narratives, and is taught within a chronological timeline.